-This corner of the Aegean sea, where song and rhythm, sun and sea co-exist harmoniously, was chosen by the goddess Artemis to build her throne.
-And ever since people have built castles, temples, monasteries and homes which respect the natural environment and historical heritage, preserving the special, unadulterated character of architecture on the islands of the Dodecanese.
+This corner of the Aegean Sea, where song and rhythm, sun and sea coexist harmoniously, was chosen by the goddess Artemis to build her throne.
+And ever since, people have added castles, temples, monasteries and homes, which appear to blend in with the natural environment and historical heritage.
+There is a special, preserved character to the architecture of this island in the Dodecanese.

 Wherever you look, your eyes are greeted by beautiful sights.
-Low-lying hills inscribe shapely lines along the horizon, endless verdant planes reach languidly for the sea.
-And the Aegean, full of light; its waves joyfully cartwheeling into coves, bays and harbours sheltered from the winds and adding their silkiest caress to serene shores.
-This is Leros.
-Authentic and human, it invites you for family holidays on an island where the herb-scented breeze will blow away all your cares.
-Modern tourist facilities, unique beaches with numerous options for water sports and remarkable cultural events will make your stay unforgettable.
+Low-lying hills inscribe shapely lines along the horizon and verdant planes reach languidly for the sea.
+And the Aegean seems to cartwheel into coves, bays and harbours sheltered from the winds.
+This is Leros, an island where the herb-scented breeze will blow away all your cares.
+Modern facilities, beautiful beaches with numerous options for water sports and memorable cultural attractions combine to offer an unforgettable holiday.

 Things to do in Leros

 This is the capital of the island.
-Along the ridge of the hills a cluster of windmills gazes out at the sea.
-Indubitably, a place where the stunning view of the Aegean will keep you sipping at that coffee a little while longer.
+Along the ridge of the hills, a cluster of windmills gazes out at the sea.
+Without a doubt, Platanos a place where the view of the Aegean will keep you sipping at your coffee a little while longer.

-With an atmosphere all of its own, this fishing village is rightly considered to be one of the most picturesque spots on the island.
-A little gift to the sea, welcoming fishing caiques as well as luxurious pleasure craft and enchanting all-comers with the simplicity of its beauty.
+With an atmosphere of its own, this fishing village of Panteli is rightly considered to be one of the most picturesque spots on the island.
+A little gift to the sea, it welcomes fishing boats as well as pleasure craft with the simplicity of its beauty.

 The main port of the island is set on gentle, rolling downs.
-Neoclassical buildings on one side and whitewashed houses on the other create a remarkable composition of shapes, colours and textures which has architects and artists purring with appreciation.
-Naturally enough, the kind of beauty found there is one that relaxes both the spirit and the senses.
+Neoclassical buildings on one side and whitewashed houses on the other create a remarkable composition of shapes, colours and textures, which has architects and artists purring with appreciation.

 Castle of Panagia (Virgin Mary)

-In the north-east of the island the castle dominates the skyline like a sleepless guard keeping vigil over the entire region, from Patmos and Kalymnos to the coast of Asia Minor.
-In the Castle you will find the church of the Holy Mother which celebrates on August 15th with a big feast, as well as the church Museum with priceless sacred objects.
-Take a stroll ascending to the beautiful neighbourhoods of Platanos.
+To the north-east of the island is a castle that dominates the skyline like a sleepless guard, keeping vigil over the entire region of the Aegean, from Patmos and Kalymnos and beyond.
+In the castle, you will find the church of the Holy Mother, which celebrates its August 15 feast day in style, as well as a church museum with various sacred objects.
+From here, you can climb to the beautiful neighbourhoods of Platanos.
 The view is something else!
-The sky, the sea and the works of humanity in an apotheosis of harmony.

-Built entirely of local stone in 1925, the two-storey stately home houses the Historical Museum, the Folklore Museum, the Press Museum and the Municipal Art Gallery and Library.
+Built entirely of local stone in 1925, the two-storey stately home houses the Historical Museum, Folklore Museum, Press Museum and the Municipal Art Gallery and Library.

 Beaches on Leros

-On Leros, you will find organized beaches, secluded bays as well as small coves, all awaiting your enjoyment; they include Panagies, Krithoni, Panteli, Ksirokampos, Koulouki as well as Vromolithos, Gourna, Blefoutis and Agia Kioura.
-Enjoy moments of carefree relaxation in their blue waters.
+On Leros, you will find organised beaches, secluded bays and small coves.
+They include Panagies, Krithoni, Panteli, Ksirokampos, Koulouki as well as Vromolithos, Gourna, Blefoutis and Agia Kioura.

 Hidden treasures of Leros

-A network of subterranean and above-ground ammunition depots nowadays constitutes a museum with a wealth of exhibits that will catapult you through a history of combat.
+A network of subterranean and above-ground former ammunition depots constitute a fascinating museum that will catapult you through a history of local combat.

 A picturesque church built on an islet connected to the mainland by a small strip of land, as photogenic as the many couples who have tied the knot there.